I was surprised to read a newspaper article saying that Amigo loans were a good way to repair a bad credit score.

 So why isn’t this a good idea?

 Say Amy borrowed £3,000 over three years from Amigo to pay off a couple of catalogues and a small credit card debt.
-Using Amigo’s representative APR of 50% (actually it’s 49.9% but that is really 50%, isn’t it…) the repayments would be £146 a month and she would end up paying £2,269 in interest over the three years.
+Using Amigo’s typical APR of 50%, the repayments would be £146 a month and she would end up repaying £5,269 over three years – that’s £2,269 in interest.

 Amy can’t get a good rate loan – but her partner can

-Of course Amy can’t get a good loan offer.
-But her partner may be able to get a reasonable loan offer, a great loan offer, get a 0% credit card deal or he may even have savings.
-If he pays off her debts, she can then repay him at a much more reasonable rate of interest. everyone wins.
+Amy can’t get a good loan offer.
+But her partner may be able to get an OK loan offer – or with a better credit record he could get a really good one or even a 0% credit card deal… or he may even have savings.
+If he pays off her debts, she can then repay him at a much more reasonable rate of interest.
+Everyone wins.

-Paying off a defaulted loan doesn’t actually improve your credit rating (if you think that sounds odd, it is explained in Paying a defaulted account and your credit score.) what matters is getting new credit which you handle well.
-This doesn’t have to be a large, bad credit loan such as from Amigio.
-A much safer option for her is to get a “bad credit” card and uses this for something small and repay it in full every month (so she doesn’t pay any interest), this will get some positive marks on her credit record and her score will improve.
+This won’t improve Amy’s credit score, but there are better – cheaper and safer – ways to do this.
+A much safer option for Amy is to get a “bad credit” card and uses this for something small and repay it in full every month so she doesn’t pay any interest at all, this will get some positive marks on her credit record and her score will improve.

 So she gets all the credit building benefits of a guarantor loan at a fraction of the price.